Principles & Practice of Engineering Exam

 Registering for the PE computer-based exam

-The PE Chemical, Environmental, and Mechanical exams are computer-based and administered year-round at NCEES-approved Pearson Vue test centers.
+The PE Chemical, Environmental, Mechanical, Electrical and Computer: Power exams are computer-based and administered year-round at NCEES-approved Pearson Vue test centers.

 The PE Petroleum, Nuclear, Fire Protection, and Industrial and Systems exams are computer-based and administered one day per year only.
 The upcoming test date is October 22, 2020.